Dillwyn Parrish: Career

 In 1923, Dillwyn Parrish did the illustrations for a 209-page children's novel written by his sister Anne, Knee-High to a Grasshopper.
 They followed this publication with two more books for children, publishing Lustres in 1924 and then earning a Newbery Honor in 1925 for their third collaboration, The Dream Coach.
 On a trip to Switzerland the two purchased "Le Paquis," a cottage in a meadow overlooking Lake Geneva not far from Lausanne between Vevey and Chexbres.

 For a time, Dillwyn Parrish tutored the children of a wealthy family, and began a relationship with Gigi Parrish, the family's youngest girl.
 In 1926, Harper & Bros published his novel Smith Everlasting, and between then and 1934 three more of his books came out.
 In 1927, at age thirty, he married the fifteen-year-old "Gigi", and for their honeymoon the couple started out on motorcycles from his home in Claymont, Delaware, intending to drive across the country to California.
 However, his new bride was severely injured in an accident in the Southwestern United States and, once she was able to travel, they completed the remainder of the journey via train.
-In 1929, they moved permanently to California, where a few years later, the beautiful Gigi Parrish was signed to a contract with Samuel Goldwyn's motion picture company and in 1934 she became one of the WAMPAS Baby Stars.
+In 1929, they moved permanently to California, where a few years later, Gigi was signed to a contract with Samuel Goldwyn's motion picture company and in 1934 she became one of the WAMPAS Baby Stars.

 Dillwyn and Gigi Parrish rented a beach house in Laguna Beach, next door to Mary Frances Kennedy Fisher and her husband Alfred Fisher.
 Dillwyn Parrish fell in love with Mary Fisher, and after encouraging her writing, helped get her culinary essays published in 1937 under the title Serve it Forth.
 Their relationship came at a point when his marriage was already in difficulty, and eventually both couples divorced.
 He married Mary Fisher in 1938 and next year Harper published their co-written novel Touch and Go under the pseudonym of Victoria Berne.

 They lived at Le Paquis in Switzerland until 1939, when war broke out again in Europe.
 In January 1940, they bought land with a pinewood cabin in the San Jacinto Mountains near Hemet, California.